Hello, and welcome to my library! I love books, and Books about Libraries make me feel right at home!

 Well, the nephew of the original author (Peggy Parish) has continued the series and introduced us to an Elementary school Amelia Bedelia. she’s just as literal, and entertaining!
 (I really like Amelia Bedelia’s First Vote )

 Even more fun, Amelia Bedelia’s First Library Card is full of misadventures. from ‘checking out’ a friend’s book, and not getting the one she wanted, to thinking a ‘Fine’ for a late return is better than a Terrible, You’ll laugh your way through this one for sure!

-Type: Picture Book, Early Reader
+Type: Picture Books about Libraries, Early Reader

 -How the Library works

 -Consequences for not taking good care of books

 -It’s easier than you think to be misunderstood.